 About Your Library

 Parking is available on Main Street and in the lot on the north side of the library.
 In addition to the front entrance with its imposing steps, there is a street level entrance on the north side of the building.
-An elevator is located inside the north entrance.
+An elevator is located inside that entrance.

-Today, in addition to more than 30,000 books, Paris Carnegie Public Library offers ebooks, public computers, and more.
+Today, in addition to more than 30,000 books, Paris Carnegie Public Library offers ebooks, public computers, meeting rooms, and much more.
 Many library services extend beyond the walls of the historic building.

-Find books and more from Paris Public Library and 480+ libraries in Illinois Heartland Library System.
+Search Paris Public Library and 520+ libraries in Illinois Heartland Library System through our SHARE catalog.
 Choose My Library in the Limit By search box if you want to search only Paris Public Library.
-You will need your library card barcode number and PIN/password (default is last 4 digits of your phone number).
+You will need your library card barcode number and PIN/password (default is last 4 digits of your phone number) to request items.

 - New Year’s Day